jxbz/fromage/generate-cifar/README.md

 ```
 python main.py --seed 0 --optim fromage --initial_lr 0.01
 ```
-See inside `sh batch.sh` for the settings used in the paper.
+See inside `batch.sh` for the settings used in the paper.

 ## Acknowledgements
 - The self attention block implementation is originally by https://github.com/zhaoyuzhi.